maemreyo/glean-vault/glean/99_Tools/backups/20251219_114518_1b8b0f_The giant heat pumps designed to warm whole districts.md

 Large hot water storage tanks, each able to [[20_Vocabulary/hold|hold]] 200,000 cubic metres of liquid, [[20_Vocabulary/will|will]] give the system added flexibility, adds Mr de Rougemont: "When the electricity price is high, you stop your heat pump and only provide heat from the storage."

 Veronika Wilk at the Austrian Institute of Technology says, "Heat pumps and district heating systems are a great fit."
-Such systems can harvest heat from bodies of water or even wastewater from [[20_Vocabulary/sewage|sewage]] treatment plants.
+Such systems can harvest heat from bodies of water or even wastewater from sewage treatment plants.

 Dr Wilk notes that, when you use multiple large heat pumps on a district heating network, you gain flexibility and efficiency.
 You could run two out of four heat pumps in the autumn, say, when less heat is required than during the depths of winter.